 over radio, in 1922.

-Brigham Young was Prophet for 30 years.
-His was the longest term of Prophet.
+- Brigham Young was Prophet for 30 years.
+His was the longest term as Prophet.

 for 9 months.

-George Albert Smith was the first Church President to not practice plural marriage.
+- George Albert Smith was the first Church President that didn't practice plural marriage.

-President Gordon B. Hinckley dedicated 85 temples during his time as an Apostle, First Presidency Counselor and Church President.
-He's dedicted more temples than any other Church President.
+- President Gordon B. Hinckley dedicated 85 temples during his time as an Apostle, First Presidency Counselor and Church President.
+He's dedicated more temples than any other Church President.

 253,000 square feet.

-Reed Smoot, of the Smoot/Hawley Tariff act, was the only man to serve similtaneously as a U.S. Senator and an Apostle.
+- Reed Smoot, of the Smoot/Hawley Tariff act, was the only man to serve simultaneously as a U.S. Senator and an Apostle.
 Congressional hearings to approve his

 election took 4 years.
 He almost wasn't admitted into the Senate because of false rumors about pacts against the US Government in the temple.